pritipsingh/plant_your_tree/README.md

 # plant_your_tree

 Plant Your Tree is a dynamic NFT dapp.
 The inspiration behind is the degrading environment.
 It lets you mint an NFT and a plant will be planted on your behalf by us.
-You get to own the plant and te NFT is te proof.
+You get to own the plant and the NFT is the proof.
 The NFT is dynamic which means it will change as the plant grows.

-This project lets you check Air Quality index in your city.:
+This project lets you check Air Quality index in your city by fetching API using OpenWeatherAPI.:
 <br>

 ![WhatsApp Image 2022-11-07 at 19 51 14](https://user-images.githubusercontent.com/85965351/200338718-6d92d6e5-a862-461f-806a-01f89fbc6eb1.jpeg)